Darktrace Privacy & Data Protection Notice

-This Policy aims to give you information on how Darktrace collects and processes your personal data.
-Please read the following Policy to understand how we collect and use your personal data, for example when you contact us, visit our website (Site), apply for a job, or use our products and services.
+This Notice aims to give you information on how Darktrace collects and processes your personal data.
+Please read the following Notice to understand how we collect and use your personal data, for example when you contact us, visit our website (Site),apply for a job, or use our products and services.

 Information Darktrace may collect from you